-This sequence diagram explains how the three components interact with each other to boot a Uyuni for Retail terminal.
+This sequence diagram explains how the three components interact with each other to boot a terminal.

 Terminal Names

 Terminals can be named according to certain parameters, which can make it easier to match the physical device with its record in the Uyuni WebUI.